Fishing Charters in Rhode Island

 Frequently Asked Questions

-What's the deal with Bluefin Tuna regulations in Point Judith?
+What are the Bluefin Tuna fishing regulations in Rhode Island?

-Besides a federal permit, do I need a state license to fish for Bluefin Tuna in Rhode Island?
+Do I need a fishing license to catch Bluefin Tuna in Rhode Island?

 Other Species to Fish in Point Judith